Self-Employed Loans · Certified Financial Planner

-Bank statement loans, asset depletion mortgages, 1099 programs, and Non-QM solutions for Grosse Pointe borrowers whose income doesn't fit the W-2 mold.
+Bank statement loans, 1099 programs, asset depletion, and Non-QM solutions for Pointes business owners and contractors whose income doesn't fit a W-2 template.

 Who This Is For

-If your income comes from any of these sources, traditional lenders may have made the process harder than it needs to be.
+If your income comes from any of these sources, a retail bank has probably made this harder than it needs to be.

 Business Owners